sateeshb/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: By using constraint propagation we will remove the twins from other boxes to minimize the probability from other boxes.
+A: constraint propagation is used with search to simplify the problem. in naked twins problem, the constraint is removing the twins from each columns and rows. so by finding and removing the duplicate values of twins in each row and column to solve the sudoku problem quickly.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: For normal sudoku we have constraints as rows, columns and square. so by adding diagonal to the normal constraints we can solve the diagonal sudoku problem.
+A: As explained above we use the constrain propagation technique to solve the sudoku problem quickly. in diagonal sudoku we find the diagonals of the matrix. add those diagonals to our normal constraints such as columns, rows and squares to place the unique value(1 - 9) in each row, column, square and diagonal

 ### Install